Kaluzhskaia/knowledge_base/README.md

 - Navigate to `/medications/` to view a list of medications.
 You can use the search bar to filter the medications based on their name or description.
 - Navigate to `/diseases/` to view a list of diseases.
 Use the search bar to filter the diseases by name.
-- Pagination controls are available at the bottom of medication and disease lists.
+- Pagination controls are available at the top and the bottom of medication and disease lists.

 ## Screenshots